fluteds/s/README.md

 2. There is no need for the pound symbol - short URLs look clean like this:
    `fluteds.github.io/1` instead of looking like this: `fluteds.github.io/#1`.

-## 😎 This is so cool!
-How can I use this with my own domain?!
+## 😎 How can I use this with my own domain?!

 _Disclaimer: This method of creating a URL shortener is hacky and not meant to be reliable.
 Do proceed at your own risk!_